Frogs and Toads of North Carolina

 There are seven species of true frogs in North Carolina.

-The Carolina Gopher Frog is a subspecies of the Gopher Frog.
-The dorsal ridge of the frog is nearly complete.
+The Gopher Frog is listed as an endangered species in the state of North Carolina.
+The frog has a nearly complete dorsal ridge and has slightly warty skin.
 It is found in the southern part of the state.

 The American Bullfrog is the largest frog in the state.
 The frog lacks a dorsal ridge down its back.
 It is found throughout the state.

 The Green Frog looks identical to the American Bullfrog but it has an incomplete dorsal ridge.
 The frog is found throughout the state.